BlueCl0wn/PI_calculation/README.md

 # PI_calculation
-a calculater for the first 999 number fo Pi.
+A calculater for the first 999 numbers of Pi.
+And an calculator for a defined digit of Pi.